By Mr. TWS

 Sweeney especially enjoys activities that enable us to interact with the locals.
 Typically these have been among our most remembered moments of our trips.
 So we eagerly anticipated our Paris Cooking Class: French Christmas Menu.

-We met Chef Dominique Dury at his apartment in the 11th arrondisement and he made us feel instantly at home, as though we were old friends over for dinner.
+We met Chef Dominique Dury at his apartment in the 11th arrondissement and he made us feel instantly at home, as though we were old friends over for dinner.
 We sat down and had a chance to get a feel for his experience and also what lay ahead for the day.
 Then we were off to the nearby open-air market to get the ingredients for the meal.
 The Marché Charonne extends for blocks in the center of a large boulevard.
 The sights and aromas of the foods including some that were already prepared alone made it a great experience.
 The diversity of items we don’t see at our U.S. farmers markets, such as the thousand and one cheeses, was enhanced by having an experienced chef who could answer questions about the unfamiliar vegetables, meat, or seafood we saw.

 As we watched and listened (Sweeney understood some of the French), Dominique engaged with the various vendors, asking questions and discussing best choices.
 We enjoyed this part of the class equal to the other two parts — the meal preparation and indulging in our accomplishment.
 A final stop at a wonderful boulangerie (it was a neighborhood, family-owned bakery), and we were ready to cook.
 Dominique was a very good instructor, at times describing what we should do and other times explaining as he performed the task himself.

 The preparation was a lot of fun and seemed to be over very quickly.
 Then it was time to enjoy the meal, and delicious it was.
 Dominique asked his son and his son’s friend to join us which enhanced our experience of engaging with Parisians.
-(Our full article on Viator: Cooking for Christmas with a French Chef.)

 Visit new sites